Well, the windows & frames have for the time being, Won!

 The top hand rail has been installed.

-In the photo below is the stern and the top cap is the green piece above the boat name.
+In the photo below is the stern and the top cap is the green piece

 I still need to make the extension above the top cap.